JacksonChen666/JacksonChen666.github.io/_posts/2021-04-20-how-to-get-out-of-vim-(and-the-basics-of-vim).md

 - Use the `ESC` key to go back to normal mode

-Then, you type the following characters in vim: `:q`.
+Then, you type the following characters in vim: `:qa`.
-If for some reason you are still in vim (because it told you it had unsaved work), then now try to type `:q!` and press return/enter key, losing any unsaved work (which could've contained bad work).
+If for some reason you are still in vim (because it told you it had unsaved work), then now try to type `:qa!` and press return/enter key, losing any unsaved work (which could've contained bad work).

 OK, you're out of vim.
 Do you want to continue and learn how to use vim at a basic level?
 Yes?